 The set of technical and economic data consolidated and adopted by ENTSO-E shall ensure the consistency and robustness of EVA results over the modelled perimeter and horizon, minimizing the risk of exogenous biases and inconsistencies.
-For the technologies used in ERAA which are also reference technologies for CONE or CORP, the economic and technical data used for ERAA can be based on the latest available best estimate used in the most recent CONE and CORP calculations pursuant to the CONE and RS methodologies, provided that such estimates are up-to-date, verifiable and accompanied by the underlying set of assumptions.
+For the technologies used in ERAA which are also reference technologies for CONE or CORP, the economic and technical data used for ERAA (except for WACC) shall be identical and be based toon the latest available best estimate used in the most recent CONE and CORP calculations pursuant to the CONE and RS methodologies, provided that such estimates are up-to-date, verifiable and accompanied by the underlying set of assumptions.
 In particular, the EVA shall at least consider all the relevant reference technologies and all the relevant reference renewals/prolongations considered pursuant to Article 18 of the RS methodology.

-For technologies, for which the CONE or RS methodology did not define technical and economic parameters, best estimates regarding technical and economic parameters required for the EVA shall be prepared centrally by ENTSO-E, based on best available economic expertise at European level.
+For technologies, for which the CONE or RS methodology did not define technical and economic parameters, best estimates regarding technical and economic parameters required for the EVA shall be prepared centrally by ENTSO-E, based on best available economic expertise at European level